WestDRI/rcmodules22/content/chapel/chapel-01-base.md

 So, our objective is to:

-1. Write a code to implement the difference equation above.The code should have the following
+1. Write a code to implement the difference equation above.
+The code should:
-   requirements: (a) it should work for any given number of rows and columns in the grid, (b) it should run for a given number of iterations, or until the difference between `Tnew` and `T` is smaller than a given tolerance value, and (c) it should output the temperature at a desired position on the grid every given number of iterations.
+   - work for any given number of rows and columns in the grid,
+   - run for a given number of iterations, or until the difference between `Tnew` and `T` is smaller than a given tolerance value, and
+   - output the temperature at a desired position on the grid every given number of iterations.
 1. Use task parallelism to improve the performance of the code and run it on a single cluster node.
 1. Use data parallelism to improve the performance of the code and run it on multiple cluster nodes using hybrid parallelism.

-# Variables
+## Variables

 A variable has three elements: a **_name_**, a **_type_**, and a **_value_**.
 When we store a value in a variable for the first time, we say that we **_initialized_** it.
 Further changes to the value of a